txdat/notes/obsidian/engineering/system design/README.md

 	- brokers can store, route and deliver messages to consumers -> allow services can communicate with each other and exchange information, without connecting directly
 	- ![[Pasted image 20250331110804.png | 600]]
 - monoliths - microservices
-- event-drivent architecture (EDA) - event sourcing
+- event-driven architecture (EDA) - event sourcing
 	- use event as a way to communicate within a system
 	- components
 		- event producers